 - English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 We welcome applications from candidates with a background in Applied Linguistics, especially Critical Discourse Analysis and Corpus Linguistics, (or related disciplines).
 Good language skills in French are also a requirement.
 Ideally, candidates will have a master’s degree in a relevant area, excellent IT skills (knowledge of webscraping would be desirable, but not essential) and good knowledge of the recent history and contemporary politics at least of one of the countries in the study.

 Please contact Dr Alessia Tranchese (firstname.lastname@example.org) to discuss your interest before you apply, quoting both the project code and the project title.

 When you are ready to apply, you can use our online application form and select 'Languages and Applied Linguistics' as the subject area.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.

 Please also submit a research proposal (up to 1000 words), detailing how you would develop this project:

 - How would you engage with/ build on existing research?

 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-Please note, to be considered for this funded PhD opportunity you must quote project code SLAL4390219 when applying.
+Please note, to be considered for this self-funded PhD opportunity you must quote project code SLAL4390219 when applying.